anthonycaccese/art-book-next-es/README.md

     * `${system.theme}.png`
     * The theme will look them them up in that order.
 If a given image is not found in your folder then the the images from the theme will be used as a fallback.
 This allows you to customize only the images you want and still have images displayed for all systems.
     * `${system.theme}.svg/png` should be named for the system you are looking to override.
 For example if you wanted to override the logo for `snes` you would create an image called `snes.svg` or `snes.png` in the logos folder.
+* Once your images are in place you turn on custom images by changing the `System Logos` setting to `Custom`

 ## **Additional Notes**